Duff Green: Early life and education

 Green, the son of William and Lucy Ann (Marshall) Green, was born August 15, 1791, in Woodford County, Kentucky.
-He was a school teacher in his native state of Kentucky and served under General William Henry Harrison in the Kentucky militia in the War of 1812 and led the Missouri Brigade in the Indian Campaign, earning the rank brigadier general.
+He was a school teacher in his native state of Kentucky and served with his commander, General William Henry Harrison, in the Kentucky militia in the War of 1812 and commanded the Missouri Brigade in the Indian Campaign, earning the rank brigadier general.
 Thereafter, he was known by many as General Duff Green.
 He then settled in Missouri, where he worked as a schoolmaster and practiced law.
-He was a member of the Missouri Constitutional Convention of 1820, ll and was elected to the Missouri House of Representatives in 1820 and to the Missouri State Senate in 1822, serving one term in each house.
-Becoming interested in journalism, he purchased and for two years edited the St Louis Enquirer.
+He was a member of the Missouri Constitutional Convention of 1820, and was elected to the Missouri House of Representatives in 1820 and to the Missouri State Senate in 1822, serving one term in each house.
+Becoming interested in journalism, he purchased and for two years edited the newspaper St Louis Enquirer.

 Career

-In 1826, in Washington, DC, Green bought and later edited, The United States Telegraph, which became the principal organ of Andrew Jackson's backers, helping him defeat John Quincy Adams in the presidential election of 1828.
-Upon Jackson's election to the presidency, the Telegraph became the principal mouthpiece of the administration, receiving printing patronage estimated at $50,000 a year.
-Green became one of the côterie of unofficial advisers of Jackson, known as the Kitchen Cabinet, on which Jackson depended heavily after the Petticoat affair.
-In the quarrel between Jackson and Vice President John C. Calhoun, Green supported Calhoun and, through the Telegraph, violently attacked the Jackson administration.
+In 1826, in Washington, DC, Green bought and later edited, the newspaper The United States Telegraph, which became the principal organ of Andrew Jackson's backers, helping him defeat John Quincy Adams in the presidential election of 1828.
+Upon Jackson's election to the presidency, the Telegraph became the principal organ of the administration, receiving printing patronage estimated at $50,000 a year.
+Green became one of the côterie of unofficial advisers of Jackson, known as the "Kitchen Cabinet", on which Jackson depended after the Petticoat affair.

-In consequence, the Jackson administration revoked its patronage for the Telegraph in the spring of 1831.
-Under the date of December 24, 1833, Adams records in his diary that James Blair "had knocked down and very severely beaten Duff Green, editor of the Telegraph...."
+During the quarrel between Jackson and Vice President John C. Calhoun, Green advocated Calhoun and, through the Telegraph, attacked the Jackson administration.
+In consequence, the Jackson administration revoked its patronage for the Telegraph during the spring of 1831.
+With the date of December 24, 1833, Adams records in his diary that James Blair "had knocked down and very severely beaten Duff Green, editor of the Telegraph...."
 Blair paid a "three hundred dollars fine for beating and breaking the bones" of Green.
-Green, however, continued to edit The United States Telegraph in the Calhoun interest until 1835 and gave vigorous support to Calhoun's views in the Nullification Crisis.
+Green, however, continued to edit The United States Telegraph in the Calhoun interest until 1835 and endorsed Calhoun's opinions during the Nullification Crisis.
 Duff's daughter, Margaret Maria, was the mother of Calhoun's grandson, also named John Caldwell Calhoun.
-In his second term, Jackson replaced Calhoun with Martin Van Buren as vice president.
+During his second term, Jackson replaced Calhoun with Martin Van Buren as vice president.

 From 1835 to 1838, Green edited The Reformation, a radically partisan publication, devoted to free trade, states' rights, and the idea of "Manifest Destiny".
-In 1840, he established the Pilot in Baltimore to support the Harrison-Tyler ticket.
-Although initially endorsed by the Whig party, Green's controversial editorials on Catholic influence in American politics alienated his readers.
-Subscriptions declined, and publication was suspended in 1841.
+In 1840, he established the Pilot in Baltimore to endorse the Harrison-Tyler ticket.
+Although endorsed initially by the Whig party, Green's controversial editorials concerning Catholic influence in American politics alienated his readers.
+Subscriptions decreased, and publication was suspended in 1841.